CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ### Enriching the data (feature engineering)

 Before outputting the data, I wanted two extra fields added, the first was job category.
-This would help when it came to analysis by grouping the jobs.
+This would help when it came to analysis by grouping the jobs into a small number of familiar titles.
 I wrote the below function to help with this and then used pandas apply to run on the job_title field.
-I will be adding extra category's in the future but for now there are three.
+I will be adding extra category's in the future but for now there are three: Data Analyst, Data Scientist, and Data Engineer.

 ```python
 def map_to_job_category(x):